lexi-jones/RCLVatlas/README.md

 5. Practice using the RCLV tracking tools with the Jupyter notebook `example_usage.ipynb`; `produce_RCLV_atlas.py` can be used for producing larger datasets

+## Citation

+If you use this software, please cite the following:

+Jones-Kellett, A. (2023).
+RCLVatlas (Version 1.0.0) [Computer software]. https://doi.org/10.5281/zenodo.7702978
+Jones-Kellett, AE & Follows, MJ.
+(2024).
+A Lagrangian coherent eddy atlas for biogeochemical applications in the North Pacific Subtropical Gyre.
+Earth Syst.
+Sci.
+Data.
+16, 1475–1501. https://doi.org/10.5194/essd-16-1475-2024